 A unique festival

-Since its first edition in 1974, Film Fest Ghent has grown into the largest film festival in Belgium with more than 100,000 visitors every year.
-For decades, Film Fest Ghent has put the spotlight on film music, which makes it unique on the film festival calendar.
-Since 2001, Film Fest Ghent has presented the World Soundtrack Awards, a series of prizes for the best soundtrack for films and television.
+Since its first edition in 1974, Film Fest Gent has grown into the largest film festival in Belgium with more than 100,000 visitors every year.
+For decades, Film Fest Gent has put the spotlight on film music, which makes it unique on the film festival calendar.
+Since 2001, Film Fest Gent has presented the World Soundtrack Awards, a series of prizes for the best soundtrack for films and television.

 The early years

 Under the name “Het Eerste Internationaal Filmgebeuren van Gent” (or “Ghent's First International Film Event”), the very first “Film Fest Gent” took place from 25-31 January 1974.
 The driving forces behind the initiative were Ben Ter Elst, manager of the Studio Skoop, and Dirk De Meyer of the university film club.
 Their aim was to programme films that did not get a chance in the regular cinemas because of their content and style.
 The first small-scale edition had about twenty titles on the menu and was screened in Studio Skoop and in the Capitool.
 The programme included Solaris by Andrei Tarkovsky and Winter Wind by Miklós Jancsó, films that provoke, innovate and cast a different light on what cinema can be.
 This way, the event launched new names and stimulated interest in arthouse cinema.